Susan McIntosh Kriz, Executive Director

 Contact Susan Soriente

-Susan J. Soriente earned her MA in Museum Studies from the University of Nebraska-Lincoln in 2002.
-She began working at the LUX Center for the Arts as a volunteer cataloging the LUX doll collection in 2003.
-In 2005, Susan was hired as Curator of the Gladys M. Lux Historical Collections.
-She also works as the Coordinator for Sheldon Statewide an outreach program of the Sheldon Museum of Art at the University of Nebraska Lincoln.
-Susan said, “I believe that the Lux Center for the Arts is a great resource for our community.
-From the historical prints given by its benefactor, Ms Lux, to its forward thinking staff, resident artists, and classes, the LUX’s benefits and possibilities for the arts are without limit.”
+Susan J. Soriente earned her Master of Arts in Museum Studies from the University of Nebraska-Lincoln in 2002.
+She began working at the LUX Center for the Arts as a volunteer, cataloging the LUX doll collection in 2003.
+In 2005, Susan was hired as curator of the Gladys M. Lux Historical Collections.
+Susan says, “I believe the LUX Center for the Arts is a great resource for our community.
+From the historical prints given by its benefactor, Ms. Lux, to its forward-thinking staff, resident artists, and classes, the LUX’s benefits and possibilities for the arts are without limit.”

 Cody was born in Hastings, Nebraska.
 He always wanted to be an artist and drew constantly.
 He attended the University of Nebraska-Lincoln and began majoring in Architecture because somewhere along the line he had been told “Art isn’t a real job.”
 Two years into studying Architecture he decided that art was his calling and jobs are overrated anyway.
 He graduated with his degree in Fine Arts with a focus in Ceramics in 2010.
 Cody has been working with the Lux Center for a long time and happily joined the staff of the Lux in 2017.